St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Climb the iconic dome of St Paul's, a total of 528 steps to the very top, for panoramic views of London that take in the River

 Thames, Tate Modern and Shakespeare's Globe Theatre.
 Please note the Whispering Gallery is currently closed.

 Family trails allow children to discover the Cathedral at their own pace and are packed with fun facts and opportunities to find

 things, write creatively and draw pictures.
-They can all be printed in advance of your visit (just click on the pictures) but plenty
+They can all be printed in advance of your visit (just click on the pictures) but

-will be available at the Cathedral.
+plenty will be available once inside.